jukofyork/qlora-pipe-lite/README.md

 Then open `http://localhost:6006` in your browser.

-## A note on LoRA weight decay
+## A Note on LoRA Weight Decay

 Traditional weight decay applied directly to LoRA parameters (`lora_A` and `lora_B`) has significant limitations that this implementation addresses through **decoupled weight decay on the composite matrix**.

 ### The Problem with standard (decoupled) weight decay

-1. **Catastrophic Cancellation**: Standard optimizer weight decay fails with `float16`/`bfloat16` precision because the tiny decay amounts cancel out to zero when applied to the (relatively) large parameter tensors!
+1. **Catastrophic Cancellation**: Standard optimizer weight decay fails with `float16`/`bfloat16` precision because the tiny decay amounts cancel out to zero when applied to the relatively large parameter tensors!

 2. **Incorrect Regularization Target**: Applying weight decay to `A` and `B` matrices separately doesn't properly regularize the actual learned transformation `W = scale * B @ A` that affects the model's behavior!

-### Solution: Custom "composite" decoupled weight decay + use `float32` adapters only
+### Solution: Custom 'composite' decoupled weight decay + use `float32` adapters only

 Instead of regularizing `A` and `B` independently, we apply decoupled weight decay to the composite matrix `W = scale * B @ A` using manually calculated gradients.
 This directly penalizes the composite transformation that actually affects model behavior: